moroen/IKEA-Tradfri-plugin/README.md

 ```shell
   $ tradfri service create
 ```
-   - This should be run from the IKEA-Tradfri directory, and as the user indented to run the adapter.
+   - This should be run from the IKEA-Tradfri directory.
+If the tradfri command line tool has been installed in a virtual environment, make sure the virtual environment is activated before creating the service-file.

+   - By default, the service-file will set the service to run as the user running the tradfri command.
 To specify another user or group, use the --user and --group flags:

 ```shell
   $ tradfri service create --user domoticz --group domogroup